keajs/kea-docs/docs/concepts.md

 performance in React.
 If you really do want to write mutable code, feel free to wrap your reducers with [immer](https://github.com/immerjs/immer).

-The other thing you can't do in a reducer is to dispatch an action as a response to another action.
+The other thing you can't do in a reducer is to dispatch an action as a response to another action or to call an API endpoint.
 For this you use listeners.

 ## Listeners

 Kea prohibits you from writing impure code with side effects (e.g. API calls) in actions and reducers.
-So what are you to do if you live in the real world like most of us?
+But what are you to do if you live in the real world like *most* of us?

 Enter listeners.

-As the name implies, listeners *listen* for actions and then run some code.
+As the name implies, listeners *listen* for dispatched actions and then run some code.
 Here's an example:

 ```javascript
 const logic = kea({